If you’re shopping for one tool to rule them all, there are some pretty great reasons to look at cordless impact wrenches. Here are a few!

 7. They’re (Often) the Only Way Remove Machine-Tightened Nuts and Bolts

 If a bolt was secured in a shop with an impact wrench, chances are you’ll need an impact wrench to remove it.

 And even if you don’t need one, chances are you’ll be glad to have it in terms of time, sweat, and effort saved.

 Just make sure you choose the right wrench and socket for the job.
 Impact wrenches come in both pistol style and inline styles (you can probably guess what each one looks like).

 Aside from the pistol style having more power, these usually take a more versatile array of socket sizes, from 1/4″ all the way up to a full inch.

-Impact drivers are probably thought of more often for carpentry projects than impact wrenches, but the cordless impact wrench will do the trick and possibly tighten joists and other supports even better than a driver can.
+Impact drivers are probably thought of more often for carpentry projects than impact wrenches, but the cordless IM will do the trick and possibly tighten joists and other supports even better than a driver can.